php-flasher/php-flasher/docs/_includes/_usage.md

 <br />

-Choose a message that is clear and tells the user what happened.
+Choose a clear message that tells the user what happened.
 For example, `"Book has been created successfully!"` is a good message, but you can adjust it to fit your application's context and language.

-> Using this package is easy.
+> This package is easy to use.
 You can add notifications to your application with just one line of code.

 {% assign id = '#/ usage success' %}
 {% assign type = 'success' %}